Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G

-A new measurement campaign was carried out including again the 4, 2, and 1~Mbps configurations and two extra lower rates, 0.5 and 0.25~Mbps, are introduced.
-For each of the five data rates, the same telemetry pattern and packet size maintains over the measurement campaign, with the inter-sending time adjusted accordingly.
+A second measurement campaign was conducted using the 4, 2, and 1~Mbps configurations, together with two additional lower data rates: 0.5 and 0.25~Mbps.
+For each of the five data rates, the same telemetry pattern and packet size were maintained over the measurement campaign, with the inter-sending time adjusted accordingly.

 This experimental design enables a quasi-controlled comparison: for a given geographical segment of the rural route, it can be observed how the one-way latency distribution and packet loss evolve as the data rate is varied, while the underlying radio conditions remain broadly comparable.